Climate and Average Weather Year Round in Santa Ynez California, United States

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Santa Ynez experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 6.7 months, from October 12 to May 2, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 19, with an average total accumulation of 3.4 inches.
+The month with the most rain in Santa Ynez is February, with an average rainfall of 3.4 inches.

 The rainless period of the year lasts for 5.3 months, from May 2 to October 12.
-The least rain falls around August 3, with an average total accumulation of 0.0 inches.
+The month with the least rain in Santa Ynez is July, with an average rainfall of 0.0 inches.